Stackla/stackla-php-sdk/tests/callback/README.md

 $callback = 'http://localhost:8000/callback.php';
 ```

-Please run, to create simple webserver:
+Please run the following to create a simple webserver:
 ```sh
 $ php -S localhost:8000
 ```

-try run this url in browser to authenticate your app:
+Then run this url in your browser to authenticate your app:
 ```
 http://localhost:8000/access.php
 ```